-Ahead of the Scottish Government’s 2017 budget on 14 December, we are making a positive case for investment in the university Teaching Grant.
+Ahead of the Scottish Government’s 2017 budget, we made a positive case for investment in the university Teaching Grant.
 Investing in the Teaching Grant is an investment in every student.

-We are asking the Scottish Government to protect the amount of teaching resource spent on each student in real terms in 2018/19.
+We asked the Scottish Government to protect the amount of teaching resource spent on each student in real terms in 2018/19.

 The Teaching Grant, or ‘T’ grant as university planners and others in HE call it, is the funding that higher education institutions receive to provide an undergraduate education to every Scottish and EU domiciled student.

 Calling it the Teaching Grant underplays the real value of this grant.
 The Teaching Grant is spent on teaching students but it is also spent on a wide range of services that are vital to support students through their years at university.
 Services like study skills, support for mental health, retention, employability and careers advice.
 It supports the additional elements that ensure a high-quality experience for learners; features like having students as a partner in quality enhancement and embedding enterprise and entrepreneurship into our teaching.
 It also covers many hidden ‘backroom’ but fundamental services like timetabling and registry.

 The Teaching Grant starts work for students even before they have enrolled at university.
 It supports widening access, outreach into schools and partnerships with colleges.
 It supports the whole admissions process including work to contextualise admissions and recognising an applicant’s potential.